Towards Generalized Certified Robustness with Multi-Norm Training: Conclusion

 \section{Conclusion}

-We propose the first framework \textbf{CURE} with a new $l_2$ deterministic certified defense and multi-norm training methods for better union robustness.
-Further, we devise bound alignment, gradient projection, and robust certified fine-tuning techniques, to enhance and facilitate the union-certified robustness.
-Extensive experiments on MNIST, CIFAR-10, and TinyImagenet show that \textbf{CURE} significantly improves both union accuracy and robustness against geometric transformations, paving the path to universal certified robustness.
+We propose a framework \textbf{CURE} with multi-norm certified training methods for better union robustness.
+We establish a theoretical framework to analyze the tradeoff between perturbations, which inspires us to devise bound alignment, gradient projection, and robust certified fine-tuning techniques to enhance and facilitate the union-certified robustness.
+Extensive experiments on MNIST, CIFAR-10, and TinyImagenet show that \textbf{CURE} significantly improves union accuracy and robustness against geometric and patch transformations, paving the path to generalized certified robustness.